• Skip to primary navigation

 Instant Pot Paneer Butter Masala

-To make it in an instant pot, add onions, tomatoes, ginger, garlic, green chili peppers, cashews, cloves, green cardamoms, and black cardamom with 1 cup of water to the instant pot.
-Secure the lid and position the steam valve to the sealing position.
-Press PRESSURE COOK and set the timer for 6 minutes at high pressure.
+To make it in an instant pot, add onions, tomatoes, ginger, garlic, green chilies, cashews, cloves, green cardamoms, and black cardamom with 1 cup of water to the instant pot.

 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the pot.
 Let the mixture cool down a bit.
 Using an immersion blender, blend the mixture until smooth.
 Transfer the paste to a bowl.

-Once the gravy is cooked, add in paneer cubes, heavy cream, honey, and Kasuri methi and cook for a minute.
+Once the gravy is cooked, add paneer cubes, heavy cream, honey, and Kasuri methi and cook for a minute.
 Serve hot.

 Pro Tips By Neha